norbinto/xccelerated/01-add-user.md

 openssl req -config ./csr.cnf -new -key bob.key -nodes -out bob.csr
 ```

-One the CSR is ready bob muts send it to the admin of the cluster
+When the CSR is ready, Bob must send it to the admin of the cluster

 # Certificate Signing Request